Career Timeline of Katie Porter: Major Achievements and Milestones

 Discover the career path of Katie Porter, from the first major opportunity to industry-changing achievements.

-Katie Porter is an American politician and lawyer who served as a U.S. Representative for California's 45th congressional district from 2019 to 2025.
-A member of the Democratic Party, Porter is known for her consumer protection advocacy and her use of whiteboards to illustrate complex financial issues during congressional hearings.
+Katherine Moore Porter is an American politician and lawyer.
+She served as a U.S. Representative for California's 45th congressional district from 2019 to 2025.
+As a member of the Democratic Party, she's known for her consumer protection advocacy and pointed questioning of corporate executives during congressional hearings.
+Porter previously taught law at the University of California, Irvine, specializing in bankruptcy law.
+She gained prominence for her focus on economic inequality and corporate accountability.

 2001: Graduation from Harvard Law School